metatypedev/ghjk/docs/manual.md

   // of the ghjk implementation from.
   // *supports global configuration*
-  "repo_root": "<url to ghjk git repo under the ref used to build the current cli>", }
+  "repo_root": "<url to ghjk git repo under the ref used to build the current cli>",

+  // Controls how CLI completions are provided by ghjk.
+  // - "activators" (default): embed completions into activation scripts for bash/zsh/fish.
+  // - "off": do not generate/embed completions via activators.
+  // Can also be set via $GHJK_COMPLETIONS.
+  "completions": "activators"
+}
 ```